 Oregon has become one of the leading states when it comes to both medical and recreational marijuana.
 The state has interestingly become an experimental state because the war on drugs is a war that can’t be one.
 Oregon legalized medical marijuana all the way back in 1998 after California.
 Then in 2014 they legalized recreational marijuana with Measure 91.
-The decriminalization of drugs in has allowed others to see the results for themselves.
-The state has taken it upon themselves to even use cannabis to help with the pain from withdrawals.
+The decriminalization of drugs in Oregon has allowed others to see the results for themselves.
 The state is in between a few states that have seen delta-8 THC as a threat to the traditional industry—but the relaxed laws of the state make it impossible to determine on your own.
 So, how does the state feel about delta-8 THC?
 In July of 2021, the state passed the House Bill 3000 that cleared up the possession laws, aligning them with the Farm Bill of 2018 so now Delta-8 THC is legal in Oregon.

 OAR 603-048-0010 – Definitions